studentX/lab2/init_container/README.md

 1. Verify the volume was provisioned correctly
     ```shell
     kubectl exec -it dictionary -- wget -q -O - http://localhost:4000/words
     ```
+1. Change git url so that it does not resolve
+    ```
+    kubectl delete -f dictionary.yml --force --grace-period=0
+    kubectl apply -f dictionary.yml
+    ```

 <br/>